ashleyholt/fuzzy-tester/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/pelias/fuzzy-tester.svg)](https://greenkeeper.io/)

-This is the Pelias fuzzy tester library, used for running our [acceptance-tests](https://github.com/pelias/acceptance-tests) and [fuzzy-tests](https://github.com/pelias/fuzzy-tests).
+This is the Pelias testing library, used for running our [acceptance-tests](https://github.com/pelias/acceptance-tests) and [fuzzy-tests](https://github.com/pelias/fuzzy-tests).

-What are fuzzy tests?
-See the original [problem statement](https://github.com/pelias/acceptance-tests/issues/109) that lead to the creation of this library.
+* acceptance-tests are used to identify improvements and regressions between various versions of the API and the underlying data; they are carefully curated and should nearly all be passing

-Most importantly, fuzzy tests deliver more than just a single bit of pass or fail for each test: they specify a total number of points (a score) for the test, and return how many points out of the maximum were achieved.
-The weighting of individual parts of the test can be adjusted.
+* fuzzy-tests are designed to incorporate a broader set of tests, including user-generated and passively collected test data; these tests focus on the pass percentage over time rather than individual failures

 **Note:** fuzzy-tester requires NPM version 2 or greater.
 The NPM team [recommends](http://blog.npmjs.org/post/85484771375/how-to-install-npm) you update NPM using NPM